ADALabUCSD/DeepPostures/MSSE-2021/README.md

     33333,4/30/2016,21:00,5/1/2016,8:00
     ~~~

-- **(Optional) Non-wear Times File**: A .csv file indicating non-wear bouts for each subject.
+- **(Optional) Non-wear Times File**: A .csv file indicating non-wear bouts for all subjects.
 Non-wear bouts can be obtained using CHOI method or something else.
 Each row is a tuple of subject id, non-wear bout start date, start time, end date, and end time.
 The header should be of the form `ID,Date.Nw.Start,Time.Nw.Start,Date.Nw.End,Time.Nw.End`.
 Date values should be formatted in `%m/%d/%Y` format and time values should be formatted in `%H:%M` format.
 A sample sleep logs file is shown below.

     ~~~
     ID,Date.Nw.Start,Time.Nw.Start,Date.Nw.End,Time.Nw.End